snootched/cb-lcars/README.md

 #### Ranges

-Background color in gauge mode can be segmented into ranges.
+Background colour in gauge mode can be segmented into ranges.
 This can currently be done in the yaml configuration of multimeter.

 !['multimeter-range'](images/button_samples/cb-lcars-multimeter-ranges.png) !['multimeter-picard-range'](images/button_samples/cb-lcars-multimeter-picard-ranges.png)